Who Caused The Mysterious Leak At The International Space Station?

 Rogozin added that they have dismissed a theory that the hole was caused by a meteorite.

-No one aboard the space station was not in significant danger as a result of the leak, which was detected last Wednesday evening by flight controllers.
+No one aboard the space station was in significant danger as a result of the leak, which was detected last Wednesday evening by flight controllers.

 The crew first addressed the problem by applying tape to the hole, according to NASA, and later, Russian flight engineer Sergey Prokopyev plugged the hole using gauze and epoxy, a super-strong sealant.